Real-time PHP

 php-via turns your PHP into a reactive, multiplayer-ready server.
 No JavaScript.
 No build step.
 No API layer.
 Just PHP and OpenSwoole.

-3 people on this page right now
+1 person on this website right now

 This is all the code.